jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![Leaderboard as of 19/12/2020](assets/advent-2020-3/leaderboard.jpg)

-Still a fair number of people trying to solve these each day, and over 40 people have solved one or more!
+There are still a fair number of people trying to solve these each day, and over 40 people have solved one or more!
 A few more git repositories added this week:

 - Mine: https://github.com/jdunkerley/adventofcode/
 - NicoleJohnson: https://github.com/AlteryxNJ/AdventOfCode_2020